Book Title: What Katy Did

 There is a saving grace in truth which helps truth-tellers through the worst of their troubles, and Katy found this out now

 not a bit inclined to do the fine things we planned overnight

 Overall, I feel this book lacks character development and too much is told through the narrator rather than through description.
 However, in my essay, I am going to compare the character development of Katy in this book with the Katy in Jacqueline Wilson’s book.

 I ignored the book’s use of outdated words such as invalid and cripple because at the time Coolidge wrote this, those words were acceptable and the norm.
 However, If this book was published in the modern day, I think the author would be requested to think about the word usage.
 I am thankful for Wilson’s rewrite.

-I hope you enjoyed this review, I have a post coming up on Saturday and I hope Sunday too.
+I hope you enjoyed this review, I have a post coming up on Saturday and I hope Sunday too, follow me on Facebook or Twitter to keep updated.
 Uni work has been keeping me busy so I apologise for the lack of posts.
 Berg is happy that I finally managed to finish a book again.